HazemSamir/HazemSamir.github.io/_posts/2016-05-23-linux-boot-process.md

 You can get a quick _visual_ overview you can watch this [9 mins video](https://www.youtube.com/watch?v=y3IbvEjXF5M) from the youtube.

-__If you reached here, my congratulations for you, You are a Hero! =D if you want to get more information read the following appendix.__
+__If you reached here, my congratulations for you.
+You are a Hero! =D if you still want to get more information read the following appendix.__

 --------------------------------------------